Subscribe for Real-World Readiness

 The Myth: When you get too hot, splashing cold water directly onto your face immediately cools your blood.

-The Fact: Splashing your face feels incredible for about five seconds, but it is entirely superficial.
+The Fact: Splashing your face will feel incredible for about five seconds, but it won't cool your system down.
 The water evaporates too quickly to actually lower the temperature of the blood pumping through your veins.

 The Fix: You have to target your pulse points.
 Run your wrists under freezing cold water for a full 60 seconds, or hold an ice cube against the side of your neck.
 Because your blood vessels are right at the surface of your skin in these areas, it physically cools your blood down as it pumps back to your heart.

-Myth 10: Turning off your TV stops it from heating up your living room
+Myth 10: Turning off your TV and other devices to reduce heat in your living room

 The Myth: As long as you hit the power button on your TV and gaming console, they stop generating heat.

-The Fact: “Phantom power” is very real.
-Anything plugged into a wall outlet is constantly drawing electricity and radiating ambient heat, even when the screen is dark.
+The Fact: “Phantom power” or standby power is very real.
+It means that devices plugged into a wall outlet is still drawing electricity and radiating ambient heat, even when idle or turned off.
 Leaving large appliances plugged in creates a localized heat bubble in your room.

-The Fix: Kill the heat at the source during the absolute hottest part of the day.
-Physically unplug your desktop computer, gaming consoles, and kitchen appliances when you are not actively using them.
+The Fix: Unplug your desktop computer, gaming consoles, and kitchen appliances when you're not using them.

 Myth 11: A fan on your nightstand will save you from an overheated bedroom